Ganymede (moon): Future missions

-Proposed missions
+In addition to JUICE, NASA's Europa Clipper, which was launched in October 2024, will conduct 4 close flybys of Ganymede beginning in 2030.
+It may also crash into Ganymede at the end of its mission to aid JUICE in studying the surface's geochemistry.

+Cancelled proposals

 Several other missions have been proposed to flyby or orbit Ganymede, but were either not selected for funding or cancelled before launch.

 The Jupiter Icy Moons Orbiter would have studied Ganymede in greater detail.
 However, the mission was canceled in 2005.
 Another old proposal was called The Grandeur of Ganymede.

 A Ganymede orbiter based on the Juno probe was proposed in 2010 for the Planetary Science Decadal Survey.
 The mission was not supported, with the Decadal Survey preferring the Europa Clipper mission instead.

-The Europa Jupiter System Mission (EJSM) had a proposed launch date in 2020, and was a joint NASA and ESA proposal for exploration of many of Jupiter's moons including Ganymede.
+The Europa Jupiter System Mission had a proposed launch date of 2020, and was a joint NASA and ESA proposal for exploration of many of Jupiter's moons including Ganymede.
 In February 2009 it was announced that ESA and NASA had given this mission priority ahead of the Titan Saturn System Mission.
-EJSM was to consist of the NASA-led Jupiter Europa Orbiter, the ESA-led Jupiter Ganymede Orbiter, and possibly a JAXA-led Jupiter Magnetospheric Orbiter.
+The mission was to consist of the NASA-led Jupiter Europa Orbiter, the ESA-led Jupiter Ganymede Orbiter, and possibly a JAXA-led Jupiter Magnetospheric Orbiter.
 The NASA and JAXA components were later cancelled, and ESA's appeared likely to be cancelled too, but in 2012 ESA announced it would go ahead alone.
-The European part of the mission became the Jupiter Icy Moon Explorer (JUICE) (see above).
+The European part of the mission became the Jupiter Icy Moon Explorer (JUICE).

-The Russian Space Research Institute proposed a Ganymede lander (GL) astrobiology mission called Laplace-P, possibly in partnership with JUICE.
-If selected, it would be launched in 2023.
+The Russian Space Research Institute proposed a Ganymede lander astrobiology mission called Laplace-P, possibly in partnership with JUICE.
+If selected, it would have been launched in 2023.
 The mission was cancelled due to a lack of funding in 2017.